How to File Articles of Organization for an LLC

 Step 3.
 Prepare to Answer Questions Concerning Your LLC's Organization and Purpose

 There will be additional information that your state will require before you can complete your application.
 This information can include organizational and operational details.
 For example:

-- Some states will require you to list the names and addresses of the company's members.
+- Some states will require you to list the names and addresses of the company's initial members.

 Step 4.
 Complete the Form

 Fill in the form and, once it is complete, either mail it along with a check for the specified amount to the secretary of state or submit the form electronically, depending on the state requirements explained on the website.

 Don't forget to sign the form.
 It must be signed by an authorized representative of the company.

 More About the Articles of Organization

 Make sure you have included the terms "LLC" or "Limited Liability Company" in the name of the company, and place a comma before the term.
 For example, Betty's Bakery, LLC.
 Most states require this designation.